yilinnDU/yilinndu.github.io/cmdline_course.md

     - `uniq -i`: ignore case
     - `uniq -c`: count the number of occurrences of each line
     - `uniq -d`: display only th duplicate lines
+    - `uniq -u`: delete all repeated lines, extrace lines that are completely unique
   - `wc`: word count
     - `wc -l`: count the number of lines
+  - `cut`: extract specific sections
+    - `cut -d',' -f1 file.csv > new_file.csv`: `-d','`specifies the delimiter that separates the fields in the input, `-f1`specifies which field to extract, '1' indicates the first field (or column) from each line
+  - `tail`: output the last part of files, also be used to skip the first few lines of a file
+    - `tail -n +2 file.csv > tail_file.csv`: `-n +2`start printing from line 2
 - **`egrep` and regular expression**<br>
   `egrep` is used for searching text using regular expressions
   - `egrep " had [a-z]*ed "`, `*`means the character can occur zero or more times